cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2026/standardflow.md

 **Tasks and questions:**

-  - Which parameter has the largest shift from the nominal value (0) in the fitted value of the nuisance parameter relative to the input uncertainty?
+  - Using the SR card, Which parameter has the largest shift from the nominal value (0) in the fitted value of the nuisance parameter relative to the input uncertainty?
 Which has the tightest constraint?
   - Should we be concerned when a parameter is more strongly constrained than the input uncertainty (i.e. $\frac{\sigma}{\sigma_I}<1.0$)?
   - Check the fitted values of the nuisance parameters and constraints on a b-only and s+b asimov dataset instead.
 This check is [required](https://twiki.cern.ch/twiki/bin/viewauth/CMS/HiggsWG/HiggsPAGPreapprovalChecks) for all analyses in the Higgs PAG.
 It serves both as a closure test (do we fit exactly what signal strength we input?) and a way to check whether there are any infeasibly strong constraints while the analysis is still blind (typical example: something has probably gone wrong if we constrain the luminosity uncertainty to 10% of the input!)
+    - Run `text2workspace.py` on the combined card (don't forget to set the mass and output name `-m 200 -o workspace_part3.root`) and then use `FitDiagnostics` on an Asimov dataset with `r=1` to get the expected uncertainty.
+Suggested command line options: `--rMin 0 --rMax 2`
+  - Using the RooFitResult in the `fitDiagnosticsTest.root` file, check the post-fit value of the rateParams.
+To what level are the normalisations of the DY and ttbar processes constrained?
   - **Advanced task:** Sometimes there are problems in the fit model that aren't apparent from only fitting the Asimov dataset, but will appear when fitting randomised data.
 Follow the exercise on toy-by-toy diagnostics [here](http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/part3/nonstandard/#toy-by-toy-diagnostics) to explore the tools available for this.